How to Get Your Mexican Car Permit To Drive In Mexico

 For 2014, these are the Banjercito regulations for fees for car permits to drive in Mexico.
 You must pay a DEPOSIT based on the age of your vehicle.
 You get the deposit back when you cancel the permit - If you cancel the permit on time.
 If you are even a day late, you lose it, though you can still cancel the permit.
 The car permit fee (it changes) is about $50.
 Motorhome permits costs about $60.
 If you are worried about the exact figure to the penny, you probably shouldn't be going to Mexico.

 In addition, you must put a deposit on your credit card (MC, VI only - though oddly enough, they say they accept debit cards if they have the MC, VI logo).
 Cash is also accepted.
 The deposits for your car permit vary by the year model of your vehicle.
 For 2007 and newer vehicles, deposit is $400.
 2001-2006 - $300.
 2000 and older - $200.
 This is charged to your credit card immediately.
-It is refunded the day after you cancel your permit.
+It is refunded two to three business days after you cancel your permit.

 Car & Trailer Permits